Faster and smarter in the app... Open app

 |

-Iceland is ideally placed for a short break, and one of our favourite destinations to visit in January.
 While you can expect freezing temperatures, January is one of the best months to visit if you're keen on seeing the Northern Lights.
-Read our guide on travelling in Iceland for more practical information before your trip, and 20 Things to Do in Iceland to make sure you see the best of the country on your visit.
+Read our guide on travelling in Iceland for more practical information before your trip, and 20 things to do in Iceland to make sure you see the best of the country on your visit.

 The Northern Lights aren't the only reason to visit Iceland in January though.
-Take a city break in Reykjavik where you can escape the cold in a plethora of cosy restaurants, and with a dip at the Blue Lagoon.
+Take a city break in Reykjavik, where you can escape the cold in a plethora of cosy restaurants, and with a dip at the Blue Lagoon.
 You'll return home more relaxed than ever, and ready to take on the year ahead.

 |